 Coreopsis look like small shining suns, very easy to cultivate, both in pots and in the garden.
 There are many species of Coreopsis but the most common are Coreopsis Grandiflora and Coreopsis Lanceolata.
 Originating from North America, even if they are perennials they tend to dry completely during the winter and then they reappear at the beginning of the spring.
 They prefer sunny places and they don’t fear the cold.

 April, May, June

-The Pentas Lanceolata originates from Africa and the Middle East and it is widespread in the cultivation.
-They are perennial plants that, in right climatic conditions, bloom for a long period of time; if the heat is sufficient, they start blooming at the end of the winter and they continue until autumn.
-Pentas are very suitable for the butterfly garden, meaning that their continuous blooming attracts butterflies, bees and other useful insects into the garden.
-They prefer sunny positions, they well withstand heat.
+The Pentas Lanceolata originates from Africa and the Middle East and it is widespread in cultivation.
+It is a perennial plants which, in right climatic conditions, blooms for a long period of time: if the heat is sufficient, blooming starts at the end of the winter and it lasts until autumn.
+Pentas are very suitable for butterfly gardens, meaning that their continuous blooming attracts butterflies, bees and other useful insects.
+They prefer sunny positions, they well withstand the heat.
 Watering should be regular.